 The State Auditor's Office (SAO) prescribes the form and content of the schedule.
 State programs are not included; however, indirect federal moneys administered through OSPI or other agencies are included on the schedule.

-Electronic filing is now available for districts, and is required.
-The SEFA must be submitted via the Online Filing option on the State Auditor's website at: SAO.
+The SEFA must be submitted electronically via the SAO Online Filing portal on the State Auditor's website at: SAO.